Charlotte H. Harrison, PhD, JD, MPH (Ethics Advisory Committee Co-Chair)

 Kerri Kennedy, MA, BS, RN

 Kerri Kennedy is a Clinical Ethicist at Boston Children’s Hospital.
-She holds a master’s degree in bioethics and health policy from Loyola University Chicago’s Neiswanger Institute for Bioethics, and is a Registered Nurse of 20 years, specializing in surgical critical care and clinical education.
+She earned a bachelor of science in nursing from the University of Massachusetts at Amherst in 1995 and a master’s degree in bioethics and health policy from Loyola University Chicago 2014.
+During her career as a Registered Nurse Kerri’s practice specialties have included surgical critical care, post-anesthesia care, clinical education, and bioethics.

 Jennifer Kesselheim, MD, MED, MBE